ritua2/BOINCatTACC/api/midas_processing/README.md

 ```

 **Command**
 The actual command, to be executed.
 Requires the syntax LANGUAGE: FILE.
 Only one file may be issued after the command.
 All commands must be done using this syntax, so plan accordingly.
-This
+MIDAS will check that all input files are present before running the command.
 means no arguments in the command line.
 If you request specific commands, put them in a text file, include that file, and make the program read it.
 In the case of scripted languages, the image will just execute the command.
 For compiled languages, the image will first compile the file using the language's default compiler (gcc for C, etc) and then run the executable.